Hemorrhoidectomy

 • Antibiotics should be used in conjunction with surgical debridement

-If the patient is on biological agents or immunosuppressants, discuss with the physician to adjust medication timing.
-When combined with radiotherapy or chemotherapy, evaluate wound healing capacity.
+If the patient is receiving biologic agents or immunosuppressants, discuss with the physician about adjusting medication timing.
+When combined with radiation therapy or chemotherapy, evaluate wound healing capacity.

 Effectiveness and Evidence